-A common question is, "does acupuncture works?".
+A common question is, "does acupuncture work?".
 As an acupuncture practitioner, I have discussions with patients daily on the topic.
 While some have had a great experience, others complain “it did nothing”.
 In our field, it’s common to hear that acupuncture commonly works through the placebo effect or something that doesn’t quite have an explanation and achieves outcomes largely due to a patient’s psychological expectations of a particular treatment modality.

 Vickers et al. analyzed data from 39 studies and 20, 827 participants adding to their data from a prior meta-analysis done in 2012.